 4. Generate equipment breakdown reports

-Oftentimes, an organization’s maintenance problems and emergencies are cause by a small subset of equipment.
+Oftentimes, an organization’s maintenance problems and emergencies are caused by a small subset of equipment.
 Accessing equipment breakdown reports and viewing historical records of equipment issues and statistics can help maintenance managers identify problem equipment and replace it.
-This will help reduce equipment breakdown and enable your organization to save time and money.
+This will help reduce equipment breakdowns and enable your organization to save time and money.

 5. Give maintenance technicians quick and easy access to work orders

 Maintenance technicians are always on the move, so it can be difficult to keep them up to date regarding work orders that have been assigned to them.
 If you use a web-based CMMS software system, maintenance technicians can access the system anytime, anywhere via a desktop computer.
-A mobile option makes it possible for maintenance technicians to access work orders and information about assets and inventory via any mobile device.
-Using a web-based system or mobile add-on, maintenance technicians can also close work orders from a desktop computer or mobile device.
+Mobile CMMS makes it possible for maintenance technicians to access work orders and information about assets and inventory using their mobile devices.
+Using a web-based system or mobile option, maintenance technicians can also close work orders from a desktop computer or mobile device.
 This makes a maintenance manager’s job easier because he or she doesn’t have to chase after technicians to see if they’ve completed work orders.
-Moreover, having an easy way to update the status of work orders frees maintenance technicians up to spend more time on maintenance work.
+Moreover, having an easy way to update the status of work orders frees technicians up to spend more time on maintenance work.

 If you’re interested in seeing how a CMMS program can simplify maintenance management, get in touch with DPSI.
-We’re a leading maintenance management software vendor offering software solutions that can help you effectively plan and manage the maintenance of equipment and facilities.
+We’re a leading maintenance management software vendor offering solutions that can help you effectively plan and manage the maintenance of equipment and facilities.
 Contact us today for more information about our products and services, or schedule a CMMS demo today.